 The Vision: Building Problem-Solvers

-I want all children to have intellectually and emotionally engaging mathematical experiences.
-I want us to hold a compelling and practical vision for how we build children as problem-solvers.
+I want all children to have intellectually and emotionally engaging maths experiences.
+I want us to hold a compelling and practical vision for how children can explore mathematics and flourish as problem-solvers.

 Develop Reasoning Routines